-(3) Tell us about it in your own blog post, in a comment to this post, or in a Facebook Status post.
-Please leave a link in a comment to this post.
+(2) Tell us in your own blog post, in a comment to this blog post, or on Facebook.
+Be sure to leave a comment with a link to your blog post on this post.

 I think my best find of the recent past was sorting out most of the wives and children of a 2nd cousin 1x removed.
 I can't really list names because several of these family members are still alive, and it gets a little (okay, a lot) messy.

 I started out with information I was given: